A favicon of WooCommerce

 How old are companies that use WooCommerce?

-The majority of WooCommerce customers were founded in the 2010s (43.16%), followed by the 2020s (20.73%).
+The majority of WooCommerce customers were founded in the 2010s (43.16%), followed by the 2020s (20.73%), based on our analysis of 125,224 enriched companies.
 This suggests WooCommerce is most popular among relatively young companies.

 What is the ideal customer profile for WooCommerce?